chtzvt/secureddit/INSTALLATION.md

 *Is it in its latest version?

-*Are you using reddit.com and not np.reddit.com/fr.reddit.com/es.reddit.com/etc?
-(Sorry, international users,  pay.reddit.com is only in english! :( )
+*Are you using reddit.com and not np.reddit.com/fr.reddit.com/es.reddit.com/etc...?
+(I will add this functionality soon in an update.)

 *Are you using the latest version of Chrome?